archanakalburgi/Image_Search_OpenAI_Clip/docs/install_notes.md

 # Building Docker image on M1 and running on Heroku
 The Docker image is built on the M1 machine and then pushed to Heroku fails with a exec error.
-And fix is described here: https://stackoverflow.com/questions/66982720/keep-running-into-the-same-deployment-error-exec-format-error-when-pushing-nod
+The fix is described here: https://stackoverflow.com/questions/66982720/keep-running-into-the-same-deployment-error-exec-format-error-when-pushing-nod
 If image building fails - https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container from https://github.com/pytorch/pytorch/issues/1022

 ## Heroku Deployment